named-data/NDN-CCL-API/name.rst

 Name.append Method (from Blob)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Append a new GENERIC component, taking another pointer to the byte array in the Blob.
+Append a new component, taking another pointer to the byte array in the Blob.
 (To append an ImplicitSha256Digest component, use :ref:`appendImplicitSha256Digest <appendImplicitSha256Digest>`.)